nicolashahn/nicolashahn.github.io/_posts/2019-06-17-program-in-python-go-rust.md

     has [inheritance via embedding](https://golang.org/doc/effective_go.html#embedding),
     without classes, it's not easy to forward both data and methods.
-I generally agree that composition is the better default pattern to reach for, but I'm not an absolutist and some solutions are a better fit for inheritance, so I'd prefer not to have the language make this decision for me.
-I assume once you're more comfortable with the pattern, it's not an issue anymore, and coming up with composition-only code is second nature.
+I generally agree that composition is the better default pattern to reach for, but I'm not an absolutist and some situations are a better fit for inheritance, so I'd prefer not to have the language make this decision for me.
   - Divorcing implementations for interfaces means you need to write similar code several times if you have many types that are similar to each other.
 Because of the lack of generic types, there are situations in Go where I wouldn't be able to reuse